florishafkenscheid/factorio-benchmarks/benchmarks/2025-10-30-chests/README.md

 ## Conclusion

-- 1:1 transfers
-  - wooden chests with their input slot limited to 1 is the best
-  - larger slot capacity inventory, even when limited or filtered is worse than smaller inventories
+- batching inventory transfers into a single container is better than separate containers
 - limiting slots is better than filtered slots
 - multiple transfers from one container
-  - cars are the best option and can outperform wooden chests
+  - cars are the best option and can outperform multiple chests when batched at the same time (clocking)
-  - second best option is a cargo wagon
 - tanks are the worst option due to their electric network update time constantly updating (as of 2.0.72) due to most likely their equipment grid, but this can be reduced by maximizing the inserters transferring items in and out of the tank